scalar-labs/scalardb/docs/api-guide.md

 ### Group commit for the Coordinator table

 The Coordinator table used for Consensus Commit transactions is a vital data store, and it is recommended to use a robust storage for it.
-However, utilizing more robust storage options, such as internally leveraging multi-AZ replication, may lead to increased latency in writing records to the storage, resulting in poor throughput performance.
+However, utilizing more robust storage options, such as internally leveraging multi-AZ or multi-region replication, may lead to increased latency in writing records to the storage, resulting in poor throughput performance.
 ScalarDB provides a group commit feature for the Coordinator table, which groups multiple record writes into a single write operation.

 By adding the following configuration, the group commit feature will be enabled: